BoolPurist/TerminalStyle/README.md

 Whenever a TerStyle instance is written to an output stream, the given text is inserted with a special encoding.
 This encoding has 2 parts, left one and right one.

+The left and right part of the encoding is not shown on the terminal output.
+It is instead only read by the terminal to change color and formatting of a text.

 The right part is always in the form ( \033[0m ) and all other text written to the output stream is not interpreted with a format or color of a previous operation.